OPEN Leaders

 Strengthening leadership for policy engagement is one of the four strategic aims of the Oxford Policy Engagement Network (OPEN), and is key to achieving the other three:

-In March 2021, following an open call, five OPEN Leaders were appointed and subsequently led initiatives that contributed to the aims above, for the benefit of OPEN members and others across the University.
+Upon appointment, our OPEN Leaders have led initiatives that have contributed to the aims above, for the benefit of OPEN members and others across the University.
 We spoke to them about their plans and achievements, implemented with funding from Research England’s Higher Education Innovation Fund.

 Naomi Waltham-Smith, Faculty of Music